@infonomic/uikit

 Rationale

-In addition to our thoughts above, this kit is built around the philosophy of adopting or 'folding in' best-in-class components, like the ones in well-known 'à la carte' headless component libraries such as Base UI, Radix UI, and React Aria as well as individually well-known components such as React Day Picker and more.
+In addition to our thoughts above, this kit is built around the philosophy of adopting or 'folding in' best-in-class components, like the ones in well-known 'à la carte' headless component libraries such as Base UI and React Aria, as well as other well-known individual components such as React Day Picker and more.

-Many of the current components are built on Radix UI.
-The great thing about wrapping these components in a client-consumable interface and library, is that in theory at least, the consumer of our kit's components won't have to worry about implementation details, or migration from Radix UI to Base UI or other.
+Many of the current components are built on Base UI - which is an excellent project.
+The great thing about wrapping these components in a client-consumable interface and library is that, in theory at least, the consumer of our kit's components won't have to worry about implementation details or migration from one underlying component library to another.
 The 'contract' and core styling semantics will never change.

 Design Goals